Albury to Cowra Corridor Strategy

 • Key transport demands that are likely to be placed on the corridor over the next 25 years

-• Current and future challenges in meeting the corridor-specific objectives, and Roads and Maritime’s strategies to meet these challenges.
+• Current and future challenges in meeting the corridor-specific objectives, and Transport’s strategies to meet these challenges.

-This strategy adopts a 25-year time frame to guide Roads and Maritime’s long-term management of the Albury to Cowra corridor in line with Roads and Maritime’s stated objectives.
+This strategy adopts a 25-year time frame to guide Transport’s long-term management of the Albury to Cowra corridor in line with Transport’s stated objectives.

 Project documents